 One strategy to mitigate the heat island effect is to use high reflectance, light-colored paving materials.
 Solar Reflectance (SR) or albedo, is the percentage of solar energy reflected by a surface.
 Most existing studies on cool pavements have focused on increasing the solar reflectance which can reduce pavement and even subsurface temperatures.
-The LEED rating systems require light colored pavers to have an initial SR of \geq 0.33 for potential credit.
-Belgard has a large offering of colors that can contribute to heat island mitigation strategies.
+The LEED rating systems require light colored pavers to have an initial SR of $\geq$ 0.33 for potential credit.
+Belgard offers paver colors that can contribute to heat island mitigation strategies.